In the guide

 The maximum penalty is a fine.

-Guidance notes on the Packaging (Essential Requirements) Regulations 2015 have been produced by the Department for Business, Innovation & Skills (BIS) and can be found on the GOV.UK website, where you can also find information on producer responsibilities.
+Guidance notes on the Packaging (Essential Requirements) Regulations 2015 have been produced by the Department for Business, Energy and Industrial Strategy (BEIS, which was known as the Department for Business, Innovation and Skills at the time) and can be found on the GOV.UK website, where you can also find information on producer responsibilities.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.